CraftTweaker/CraftTweaker-Documentation/docs/mods/ThermalSeries/Induction_Smelter.md

 #### Add Recipe

-The following script will add a recipe that will output a Diamond 100% of the time and Slag 25% of the time by smelting Sand.
+The following script will add a recipe that will output a Diamond 100% of the time and Slag 25% of the time by Smelting Sand.

 ```zenscript
 // <recipetype:thermal:smelter>.addRecipe(String name, MCWeightedItemStack[] outputs, IIngredient[] ingredients, float experience, int energy);